naoto-aoki-fy/ruby27_snap/README.md

 ## Usage

 1. Run `install_ruby.sh` as root to download and extract the Ruby 2.7 Snap package.
-If the `ruby27.snap` file or extracted directory already exist, those steps are skipped.
+If the extraction directory already exists, that step is skipped.
    Required packages are installed only when missing, so `apt-get update` and `apt-get install` are skipped if everything is already present.
 2. Source `activate.sh` to update the environment variables for your shell.